The Legend of Maula Jatt: Other territories

-Internationally, the film made record $355K from United Kingdom, the highest opening weekend for any Pakistani or Punjabi film kicking off at No.9 of the box office charts.The film largest overseas opening in UAE where it reached No. 1 with over $515,000.
+Internationally, the film made record $355K from United Kingdom, the highest opening weekend for any Pakistani or Punjabi film kicking off at No.9 of the box office charts.
+The film largest overseas opening in UAE where it reached No. 1 with over $515,000.
 In the US and Canada, the film grossed $290K and $235K respectively, and in Australia it grossed $160,000.
 In both Canada and Australia, the film opened at No. 6 on the box office charts.
 Other releasing markets included Norway, Germany, Netherlands, Spain and South East Asia where it collectively grossed $250,000 in the opening weekend.
 Overall, the film debuted to $1.7 million (40 crore) on the overseas opening weekend, the highest for a Pakistani film.
 By its 5th weekend, the film had grossed £1.3 million at the UK box office.

 Critical response

-Cath Clarke of The Guardian called the film "Game of Thrones meets Gladiator" and gave it 3 out of 5 stars, writing "The movie ends, unsurprisingly, with a big fight between Maula and Noori – a fight in which Maula pauses to twiddle his fine moustache.
+Cath Clarke of The Guardian called the film "Game of Thrones meets Gladiator" and gave it 3 out of 5 stars, writing, "The movie ends, unsurprisingly, with a big fight between Maula and Noori – a fight in which Maula pauses to twiddle his fine moustache.
 Like I said, old school; still, I enjoyed every minute."
-Writing for The Express Tribune, Rafay Mahmood And Zeeshan Ahmad rated the film 4 out of 5 stars saying "While the film borrows nothing but the characters and bits of plot from the original, the themes it quite bravely endorses in this day and age call for a broader study of a shared sense of masculinity and rethinking of the box office prospects of South Indian cinema in Pakistan, in a better political climate of course."
-Eleen Bukhari of Geo News said "A lot of ups and downs, delays and legal setbacks later, TLoMJ has lived up to, if not surpassed expectations.
+Writing for The Express Tribune, Rafay Mahmood and Zeeshan Ahmad rated the film 4 out of 5 stars saying, "While the film borrows nothing but the characters and bits of plot from the original, the themes it quite bravely endorses in this day and age call for a broader study of a shared sense of masculinity and rethinking of the box office prospects of South Indian cinema in Pakistan, in a better political climate of course."
+Eleen Bukhari of Geo News wrote, "A lot of ups and downs, delays and legal setbacks later, TLoMJ has lived up to, if not surpassed expectations.
 It is an initiative never seen in Pakistan before.
 It is truly a labour of love."